JBZoo/CSV-Blueprint/README.md

       # Specific formats
       is_bool: true                     # Allow only boolean values "true" and "false", case-insensitive.
+      is_hex: true                      # Both: with or without "0x" prefix.
+Example: "0x1A" or "1A"
       is_uuid: true                     # Validates whether the input is a valid UUID.
 It also supports validation of specific versions 1, 3, 4 and 5.
       is_slug: true                     # Only slug format.
 Example: "my-slug-123".
 It can contain letters, numbers, and dashes.
       is_currency_code: true            # Validates an ISO 4217 currency code like GBP or EUR.
 Case-sensitive.
 See: https://en.wikipedia.org/wiki/ISO_4217.